Instruments and Articles of Government

 Senior Staff Remuneration Code

 Fair and appropriate remuneration is key to the success and development of the college sector.
-To support governing bodies, this Colleges Senior Staff Remuneration Code (the Remuneration Code) has been developed by AoC Governors’ Council after wide consultation with AoC members, governors and college stakeholders.
+To support governing bodies, a Colleges Senior Staff Remuneration Code (the Remuneration Code) has been developed by the Association of Colleges (AoC) Governors’ Council after wide consultation with AoC members, governors and college stakeholders.
 This Remuneration Code will be reviewed every three years, in consultation with the sector.

 The use of this Remuneration Code is voluntary, and it can be used by all colleges.
 The Remuneration Code is to be used on an ‘apply or explain’ basis.
 This means that colleges should either publicly state that they have abided by the minimum requirements of this Remuneration Code or should provide meaningful explanations for non-compliance and how their alternative arrangements meet its principles.